 The company has an in-house video production collaborating with artists, galleries, designers, architects, publications and luxury brands creating videos for their online communication and installation projects / Mandarin Oriental Hotel Group, Christian de Portzamparc

 Founder Zoltan Alexander is working as Creative Director, Video Producer, Journalist and Art Critic, demonstrating a true pro-active attitude, delivering a unique and creative solution with innovation and imagination.
-He is currently developing a cultural media programme, The Publishers, a series of personality interviews applying videos and soundscapes of British and international artists, designers, destined to be aired on the BBC and other media platforms.
+He is currently developing a cultural media programme, a series of personality interviews applying remotely directed videos and soundscapes of British and international artists.

 REVIEWS & INTERVIEWS

 Having graduated with MA Hons. in London, Zoltan Alexander gained recognition at British Vogue, subsequently moved to Paris to collaborate with French Vogue, major fashion and luxury brands including Comité Montaigne, LVMH, Louis Vuitton, Saint Laurent, Christian Dior, Chanel, Cartier, Issey Miyake in Japan and in fashion photography with Harper's Bazaar in New York,

 In 2000, he turned his focus to art direction and established his design company ZOLTAN+MEDIA to employ a wide range of powerful visuals to create brand imaging with definitive, contemporary style.
 His personal expertise is often sought out to establish new businesses, magazines and provide strong conceptual directions to brands and publications

 To broaden his expertise in new media he spent 5 years in San Francisco.
 As an independent curator he collaborated with SFMOMA on their 75th Anniversary exhibition.